Worship in Hinduism: Puja

-Aarti
+Arti

-Aarti is when a Hindu religious ritual of worship, a part of puja, in which light from wicks soaked in ghee (purified butter) or camphor is offered to one or more deities.
-Aarti is generally performed one to five times daily, and usually at the end of a puja (in South India) or bhajan session (in North India).
+Arti is a Hindu ritual of worship, a part of puja, in which light from a flame (e.g. wicks fuelled by ghee (purified butter) or camphor) is offered to one or more deities.
+Arti is generally performed one to five times a day, and usually at the end of a puja (in South India) or bhajan session (in North India).
 It is performed during almost all Hindu ceremonies and occasions.
-It involves the circulating of an 'Aarti plate' or 'Aarti lamp' around a person or deity and is generally accompanied by the singing of songs in praise of that deva or person (many versions exist).
-In doing so, the plate or lamp is supposed to acquire the power of the deity.
-The priest circulates the plate or lamp to all those present.
-They cup their down-turned hands over the flame and then raise their palms to their forehead - the purificatory blessing, passed from the deva's image to the flame, has now been passed to the devotee.
+During the arti, light from the flame (usually in the form of an arti plate or lamp) is circulated around a person or deity.
+It is generally accompanied by the singing of songs in praise of that deity or person.
+Many versions of such hymns exist, and they are also known as arti.
+Hindus believe that, in doing so, the flame of the arti acquires the power and grace of the deity.
+After this, the priest circulates the flame, contained in the plate or lamp, to those present during the ritual.
+The participants first cup their down-turned hands over the flame and then raise their fingers to their eyes—the purificatory blessing, passed from the deity's image to the flame, has now been passed to the devotee.